ta3ag/lbd/_sources/otherinst.txt

 The sensitive readers may find the llvm using **“multiplication”** instead of **“div”** to get the **“%”** result just because our example use constant as divider, **“(b+1)%12”** in our example.
-If programmer use variable as the divider like **“(b+1)%a”**, then what will happen in our code.
+If programmer use variable as the divider like **“(b+1)%a”**, then: what will happen next?
-The answer is our code will has error to take care this.
+The answer is our code will has error to handle this.

 Cpu0 just like Mips use LO and HI registers to hold the **"quotient"** and **"remainder"**.
 And